-Are you tired of needing a stronger glasses or contact lens prescription year after year?
+Are you tired of needing stronger glasses or contact lens prescription year after year?
 Myopia, or nearsightedness, affects millions of people worldwide.
 Recent studies conducted by eye care practitioners and scientists have shown that it may be possible to control myopia by slowing its progression.
 While there is currently no specific cure, controlling myopia is possible.

 Myopia control describes various treatments that slow down or stop the progressive loss of far vision by preventing the eyeball from growing too long.
-When the eyeball grows too long, a stronger and stronger prescription is needed to correct for the problem.
+When the eyeball grows too long, a stronger and stronger prescription is needed to correct the problem.
 When myopia is controlled, you will have a weaker prescription over time which means that your vision will not be adversely affected as quickly as it might have been otherwise.
 But this isn’t the only reason, as high myopia is directly related to increased incidents of cataracts, retinal detachment, macular degeneration, and glaucoma as you get older.

 There are four main treatments for controlling myopia:

-While each of these treatments has proven positive results in reducing nearsightedness, optometrists carefully select a treatment based on their patient’s age, prescription, and personal need.
+While each of these treatments has proven positive results in reducing nearsightedness, Optometrists carefully select a treatment based on their patient’s age, prescription, and personal need.
 Methods can also be combined depending upon the severity.

 Orthokeratology, or Ortho-K, controls myopia through the temporary reshaping of the cornea.
 This is generally done overnight using specially designed rigid, gas permeable contact lenses.
 They are often called corneal reshaping lenses or corneal refractive therapy (CRT).
 Evidence shows that children who wear these specific lenses end up with less myopia as adults because the lenses control eyeball elongation which is a central factor associated with the progression of myopia.
 The effects of CRT last well beyond the first year of treatment.
 Read more about Orthokeratology here.